isaransh9/Namaste-React/Episode 3/ReadME.md

 --Babel
 Babel converts the jsx to core react.
-It also converts the es6 to browser understanble form for the older version of the browsers.
+It also converts the es6 to browser understadable form for the older version of the browsers.

 --JSX Syntax
 const jsxHeading = <h1 className="Class-A" tabIndex="8" >Hi this is master piece of engineering!!</h1>
 You have to use camelcase for the attributes.
 A bit difference in html and jsx.
 Explore syntax of different attributes in jsx.

 --React Component
-Everything is react is components for example - header, footer, card, searchbar, input box, button, everything are react components.
+Everything in react is components for example - header, footer, card, searchbar, input box, button, everything are react components.

 Types of React components